PamLeles/animaflix/README.md

 # Animaflix

-## Projeto recriando interface netflix.
+## Projeto da Digital Innovation One, recriando a interface netflix.